elastic/kibana/x-pack/plugins/canvas/CONTRIBUTING.md

 Canvas uses Redux.
 Component code is divided into React components and Redux containers.
 This way, components can be reused, their containers can be edited, and both can be tested independently.

-Canvas has an "index-export" structure that has served it well, until recently.
-In this structure, the `index.ts` file serves as the primary export of the Redux component, (and holds that code).
-The component is then named-- `component.tsx`-- and consumed in the `index` file.

-The problem we've run into is when you have sub-components which are also connected to Redux.
-To maintain this structure, each sub-component and its Redux container would then be stored in a subdirectory, (with only two files in it).

-Therefore, we are migrating to a different structure which uses the `index.ts` file as a thin exporting index, rather than functional code:
+Canvas is actively migrating to a structure which uses the `index.ts` file as a thin exporting index, rather than functional code:

 ```
 - components